acvdoandrew/particle-physics-engine/README.md

 # C++ Particle Physics Engine

 A high-performance 2D particle simulation built from scratch in modern C++.
-This project serves as a hands-on journey into computational physics, performance optimization, and low-level systems programming, with the ultimate goal of GPU acceleration via CUDA.
+This project serves as a hands-on journey into computational physics, performance optimization, and low-level systems programming.

 ---